markmcwong/legal-case-search-engine/README.txt

 FreeTextQuery(Query), PhrasalQuery(Query), and BooleanQuery(Query)

   These three classes is where a majority of our document retrieval happens.
-In the FreeTextQuery class, the term(s) will be preprocessed
+In the FreeTextQuery class, the term(s) will be preprocessed the same way as we did for indexing, except for when we know that the query will not be of a certain format (eg. no need to preprocess removal of punctuations since the queries are punctuation free).
-  (tokenized, lowercased, and stemmed).
 For free text queries, all relevant documents (to at least one term) in the query are returned initially.
   Depending on the number of query terms received, this will affect the score later.
 This is done using a generate_results method, and the postings are gathered by loading the specific spot in the pickled postings file (using the offset stored in the dictionary).